 My experience encompasses the three technical fields required to design reliable IoT systems: communication systems, electronics, software development.
 And I am well-experienced in integrating components from these fields.

 I hold a Master of Engineering from the French graduate engineering school Telecom Bretagne (now IMT Atlantique), with a specialization in Computer Science followed at Telecom Paris.
 I hold four granted patents, and one pending, in the field of connected devices.
-I’m a part-time lecturer at the Université Côte d’Azur, where I speak about IoT.
+I’m a part-time lecturer at IMT Atlantique and at the University of Cote d’Azur.
 I created and maintain a presentation about connected objects, freely available.

 Some of the projects I carried out and systems I built: